 Although in the past, conflict management has not been treated as it should be by being considered as damaging, over time, this view has changed.
 Effective management involves understanding the nature of conflicts and providing appropriate mechanisms for resolving them.
 In this context, employees must be encouraged to address conflict and seek solutions rather than avoid it.
-Hence, conflict that occurs in family businesses requires constructive resolution.
-Preventing and overcoming the possible conflicts are values of family businesses.
-Constructive and open communication and cooperation amongst employees and management should be promoted and strengthened.
-In other words, "A good plan for conflict resolution includes anticipation of sensitive issues, agreed-upon conflict-resolution mechanisms, and an appreciation of the importance of addressing conflict to build trusting relationships."
-(Carlock and Ward 2001:89).
+Hence, conflict that occurs in family businesses requires constructive

+VIPBENETIES anticipation of sensitive issues, agreed-upon conflict-resolution mechanisms, and an appreciation of the importance of addressing conflict to build trusting relationships."

-In the literature, there are various conflicts management strategies (Sorenson 1999), or approaches that are most recognized (Robbins 2005) as shown below:
+- 1. Converts the whole document.
+In the literature, there are various conflicts management strategies (Sorenson 1999), or

+- 2. No trial watermark on the output documents: 2005) as shown below:

 - Competition (win lose)

 - Accommodation (lose -win)

 - Avoidance (no winners/no losers)

 - Compromise (lose some -win some)

 - Collaboration (win win)